-This topic provides a brief introduction to BMC Digital Workplace (and BMC Helix Digital Workplace, the SAAS version) and its roles.
+This topic provides a brief introduction to BMC Digital Workplace and the BMC Helix Digital Workplace service and their roles.
 Start by reading the product overview and watching the video.
 To find out more about features that support your role, review the Product roles section below and its links.

 BMC Digital Workplace is a self-service application for business users to connect with IT and HR anywhere, anytime, on any device.
 Users are encouraged to share their experiences and post status updates about the resources that concern them.
 IT can analyze the conversations around resources to gain insight into service usage trends, to plan for the organization's future needs more efficiently.
 For highlights of the supported capabilities, see Use cases.

 BMC Digital Workplace is highly configurable.
 Features available to users in the client applications depend on which functionality the administrator enables and how the administrator configures the product.

 Depending on your product role, you will use the following components:

 - BMC Digital Workplace end user console ( )

 - BMC Digital Workplace Admin console ( )

 Employees can use any supported mobile device or desktop browser for self service, to enter trouble tickets, and to contact IT.

 With BMC Digital Workplace Advanced, employees can monitor the status of services and schedule appointments to meet with IT.
 When traveling, users can instantly find important information about their corporate campuses—from directions from the airport to floor maps of company office layouts that provide an easy way to find conference rooms, printers, and other assets in unfamiliar locations—anytime and anywhere.
 Personal assets and services that employees requested from the catalog are grouped together as My Stuff.
 Employees can make requests specific to their personal assets and services.
 For example, they might request accessories for their laptop.